Aung San Suu Kyi hit with more charges as defiant protesters return to Myanmar streets | NewsChannel 3-12

 Security forces opened fire on pro-democracy protesters on Sunday, using tear gas, flash bangs and stun grenades in towns and cities across Myanmar.

-At least 18 people died and more than 30 were injured in the clampdown, according to the United Nations Human Rights Office.
+At least 21 people have been killed in Myanmar since the February 1 coup, including 18 people on Sunday alone, while hundreds more have been injured, according to the United Nations.
 Activist groups have put the death toll and number of injured as higher.

 Images from across the country Sunday showed bodies lying in pools of blood on the streets, the injured frantically carried away with bullet wounds peppering their limbs, and protesters huddled behind makeshift shields.